-I. POLICY STATEMENT
+I. Policy Statement

-Notre Dame of Maryland University seeks to foster and maintain an atmosphere of mutual respect and concern for all members of the University community, including students, faculty, staff, interns, employees, volunteers, contractors, guests and others who are within the University's control (the "University community").
-The University is committed to providing an academic and work environment free from all forms of sexual- and gender-based harassment, discrimination and misconduct, examples of which can include acts of sexual violence, including sexual assault, domestic or partnership violence, exploitation, intimidation and stalking.
+Notre Dame of Maryland University seeks to foster and maintain an atmosphere of mutual respect and concern for all members of the University community, including students, faculty, staff, employees, interns, volunteers, contractors, guests, and others who are within the University's control (the "University Community").
+The University is committed to providing an academic and work environment free from all forms of harassment, discrimination, and misconduct on the basis of sex (including pregnancy), gender, sexual orientation, and gender identity or expression (collectively referred to as "Protected Status), examples of which can include acts of sexual and gender based harassment, sexual violence, intimate partner violence, sexual exploitation, sexual intimidation, and sex and gender based stalking.

 In keeping with this commitment, the University maintains a strict policy prohibiting all forms of sexual and gender-based misconduct and unlawful discrimination and discouraging conduct that, while not unlawful, could reasonably be considered sexual misconduct and/or unlawful discrimination.
 All members of the University community share responsibility for fostering this environment by adhering to the standards of conduct outlined in this policy.

-This policy applies to all members of the University community and prohibits unlawful sexual and gender-based misconduct and/ or harassment in any form.
+This policy applies to all members of the University Community and prohibits unlawful sexual and gender-based misconduct and/or harassment in any form.
 It also prohibits retaliation of any kind against individuals who file complaints or who assist in a University investigation.

-This policy applies to behavior on campus, off campus, at university-sponsored events and activities (including academic, educational, extracurricular, athletic or other programs), and may apply to behavior that takes place fully off campus at other University events and activities.
+This policy applies to behavior on campus, off campus at university-sponsored events and activities (including academic, educational, extracurricular, athletic or other programs), and may apply to behavior that takes place fully off campus at other University events and activities.
 Under federal law, campus officials who receive a report of misconduct, regardless of the source of the information, must share that information with the appropriate University authorities for investigation and follow-up.
-The University is obligated under the law to investigate the complaint and to take action to eliminate sexual misconduct, prevent its recurrence and address its effects.
+The University is obligated under the law to investigate the complaint, to take action to eliminate sexual misconduct, prevent its recurrence, and address its effects.
 All members of the University community who learn of instances of sexual misconduct are encouraged to report this behavior immediately to the appropriate University officials in order to ensure prompt, proper investigation into these matters.

 The University also recognizes the centrality of its academic mission.
-In the event that instructional materials for scholarly purposes are involved in a sexual misconduct complaint, the University will review the materials, recognizing the importance of academic freedom and balancing the need to keep the University environment free of sexual misconduct.
+In the event that instructional materials for scholarly purposes are involved in a Sexual Misconduct complaint, the University will review the materials recognizing the importance of academic freedom and balancing the need to keep the University environment free of Sexual Misconduct.